 The length of the turning chain depends on the height of the stitch you are crocheting.
-Tall stitches require more chains; short stitches require fewer chains.
+Tall stitches require more chain stitches; short stitches require fewer chains.

 Here are suggestions for turning chain lengths for the most basic crochet stitches.
 Note that these are only suggestions; feel free to use a turning chain of any length that achieves your objective for the project you are crocheting.

-- Half Double Crochet Stitch: Turning chain is typically two stitches
+- Half double crochet stitch: The turning chain is typically two stitches.

-- Double Crochet Stitch: Turning chain is typically three stitches
+- Double crochet stitch: The turning chain is typically three stitches.

 - Treble crochet stitch: The turning chain is typically four stitches.

 - Double treble crochet stitch: The turning chain is typically five stitches.

 Working the Turning Chain

 The turning chain usually takes the place of the first stitch of the row except for single crochet rows.

 For a single crochet, you would work to the end of a row.
 Turn over your crochet work and make one chain stitch.
 Now work the first stitch of the new row in your pattern.